vocdoni/docs/docs/architecture/services/census-service.md

 Adds a set of payloads to the census Merkle Tree and returns the updated Root Hash

-- If `digested` is `false`, the receiver will handle `claimsData` as raw public keys encoded in base64
+- If `digested` is `false`, the receiver will handle `censusKey` as raw public keys encoded in base64
   - The receiver should compute their Poseidon Hashes and store them
-- If `digested` is `true`, the receiver will handle `claimsData` as already hashed public keys, encoded in base64
+- If `digested` is `true`, the receiver will handle `censusKey` as already hashed public keys, encoded in base64
-  - The receiver should store `claimsData` as they are
+  - The receiver should store `censusKeys` as they are
 - If any of the claims could not be added, `invalidClaims` contains an array with the indexes that failed

 ```json